dharmendra2802/nodeAuth/README.md

 # Authentication Strategies
 NodeAuth uses the following authentication strategies:

- Local Strategy: Users can sign in using their email and password.  <br>
+ **Local Strategy**: Users can sign in using their email and password.  <br>
- Google OAuth2: Users can sign in and sign up using their Google accounts. <br>
+ **Google OAuth2**: Users can sign in and sign up using their Google accounts. <br>
- Facebook OAuth2: Users can sign in and sign up using their Facebook accounts. <br>
+ **Facebook OAuth2**: Users can sign in and sign up using their Facebook accounts. <br>

 # Features
-1 - User can sign in/signup with Facebook and Google  <br>
+1. - User can sign in/signup with Facebook and Google  <br>
-2 - On signup users have to first verify their email by entering the OTP which will be valid for 1 minute and then the user can generate a new one
-    if it expires  <br>
+2. - On signup users have to first verify their email by entering the OTP which will be valid for 1 minute and then the user can generate a new one if it expires  <br>
-3 - Also on the sign in users can use forgot password option to get the link to reset the password on his/her email <br>
+3. - Also on the sign in users can use forgot password option to get the link to reset the password on his/her email <br>
     which will be valid for 5 minutes and can be used just once <br>
-4 - On successful login user can reset the password by entering its current password <br>
+4. - On successful login user can reset the password by entering its current password <br>
-5 - The user can also add a profile picture <br>
+5. - The user can also add a profile picture <br>
-6 - User will get a mail for  <br>
+6. - User will get a mail for  <br>
     - email verification <br>
     - forgot password link <br>
     - informing password is changed <br>